Housing and care options training

 - Shared Lives, Homeshare, and Cohousing

-- retirement housing, sheltered and extra care housing
+- retirement housing, supported housing, sheltered/extra care housing

 - care/nursing homes

-4. Introduction to state funding for care and support from councils and the NHS
+- Outline of state funding for care and support (from councils and the NHS)

 Aims of the day

-Participants will gain a good understanding of the range of housing, care, and other support options for adults in England; the way services are paid for, including means-tested systems and NHS funding; and the I&A aspects of the Care Act.
-Newer services, responses and trends will be highlighted.
-Discussions will be based on real life case studies, with opportunities for participants to share their experiences around housing and care options information and advice, and ask questions.
+Participants will gain a good understanding of the range of housing, care, and other support options for adults in England and the way the state supports services financially via benefits, means-tested systems, and NHS funding.
+Newer services, different approaches, and emerging trends will be highlighted.
+Discussions will be based on real case studies, with opportunities for participants to share their experiences around housing and care options information and advice, and to discuss issues and cases that are most important for them.

-To book a place on this course, please send an email to firstname.lastname@example.org.
+To arrange an in-house course or to register interest in an open course, please send an email to firstname.lastname@example.org.